geon/ae/readme.md

 #### Description

 Takes an array of promise generators.
-Runs each promise sequentially, and passes the result of each one into the next.
+Runs each promise generator sequentially, and passes the result of each one into the next.
+The resulting promise contains the result of the last generated promise.
+If any generated promise rejects, the pipeline ends there (no more generator is executed), and the resulting promise is rejected with the error of the failed promise.

 #### Without ae: